alexdapunt/mailas-blog/content/post/volunteering-in-kenya-for-free.md

 ### 4. Depending on the country ask for a sponsor letter

-I need a sponsorship letter for the VISA in Kenya
+This depends on the country and the passport.
+For example, I needed a sponsorship letter for my visa in Kenya.
+Remember to check and ask for it in your email if necessary.

 ![](/images/img_dc6d08a1b86b-1.JPG)